New Course Offerings! Online Registration Process for Summer 2015 courses begins in November 2014

 This is a hands-on laboratory and field based course designed to explore the various aspects of fire investigation including fire-related death investigation, origin and cause of fire, report interpretation and thermal destruction to bone.
 Classroom and field exercises will include principles of fire behavior and evidence collection and interpretation.

 This course is limited to participants gainfully employed in the

-Forensic Anthropology Field Methods: May 28-31, 2013 (COURSE FULL)
+Forensic Anthropology Field Methods: May 26-29, 2015

 This is an intensive course designed to enhance one's knowledge in forensic recovery techniques.
 Various mapping techniques and equipment will be discussed and applied to an outdoor context.
 Participants will be responsible for the recovery of scattered and buried human remains at the Anthropological Research Facility.